Richardinho/open-ssl-guide/README.md

 * *command line option* :  n/a

 File from which to generate random numbers
+I don't know the reason for the capitalisation.
 The BSD documents don't include this option.

 #### Syntax